-Welcome to the official website for the 5-6-7-8 * DANCE studio.
-Here you can check for updates, e-mail me directly, and print the brochure and registration form for the current and/or upcoming dance season.
-Regular classes start the week of October 1st and will run through mid-May.
+Welcome to the official website for the 220.127.116.11 * DANCE studio.
+Here you can check for updates, e-mail me directly, view the class schedule and print registration forms for the current and/or upcoming dance season.
+Regular classes start the first full week in October and will run through mid-May.

 Hopefully this site will explain any questions you might have, but if not, please contact me.